mttcohack/MTTCohack-Enhancing-Customer-Feedback-Management-with-Azure-AI/README.md

 ---

 #### **Challenge 2: Implementing the Blob-Triggered Function**
-- Write a Node.js function that gets triggered whenever a new file is uploaded to the blob storage container.
+- Write a Node.js function that gets triggered whenever a new file is uploaded to the blob storage container("feedback" one you created earlier).
 - Ensure the function is configured correctly to process the uploaded file.

 **Goal:** Participants will show their ability to integrate Azure Function Apps with Blob Storage for data-driven event handling.